Orbifold techniques in degeneration formulas: Roots and twists

 Consider a node $\wp$ of index $r$ on a twisted curve $\cC$, and assume the two branches of $\cC$ at $\wp$ belong to two different components of $\cC$.
 Replacing $\cC$ by an open neighborhood of $\wp$ we may assume $\cC = \cC_1\sqcup_\wp\cC_2$.
 Let $C$ be the coarse moduli space of $\cC$ and $p$ the image of $\wp$.
 It follows from the definition that $\cC = C(\sqrt[r]{p})$.

 Even if the node $\wp$ is not locally separating in the Zariski topology, there is an \'etale neighborhood where it is, so in fact every twisted node is obtained by this construction locally in the \'etale topology.
-See \cite{Olsson-twisted} for a formalism which works in general; we will not use this generality in this paper.\Dan{make sure it is correct.
-Precise reference}
+See \cite{Olsson-twisted} for a formalism which works in general; we will not use this generality in this paper.